-Expr1 must evaluate to a pid, a registered name (atom), or a tuple {Name, Node}.
+Expr1 must evaluate to a pid, an alias (reference), a port, a registered name (atom), or a tuple {Name, Node}.
 Name is an atom and Node is a node name, also an atom.

-• If Expr1 evaluates to a name, but this name is not registered, a badarg run-time error occurs.

-- Sending a message to a pid never fails, even if the pid identifies a non-existing process. - Distributed message sending, that is, if Expr1 evaluates to a tuple {Name, Node} (or a pid located at another node), also never fails.
+- If Expr1 evaluates to a name, but this name is not registered, a badarg run-time error occurs. - Sending a message to a reference never fails, even if the reference is no longer (or never was) an alias. - Sending a message to a pid never fails, even if the pid identifies a non-existing process. - Distributed message sending, that is, if Expr1 evaluates to a tuple {Name, Node} (or a pid located at another node), also never fails.

-6.8.10 Receive
+6.9.11 Receive